sensson/puppet-powerdns/README.md

 ##### `custom_repo`

+Don't manage the PowerDNS repo with this module.
+Defaults to false.

+##### `custom_epel`

-Don't manage repo with this module.
+Don't manage the EPEL repo with this module.
 Defaults to false.

 ##### `version`